 Recommended bats (UK)

-- Cornilleau Excell 2000 Carbon PHS Performa 2 Table Tennis Bat (Amazon)
+- JOOLA T-bat Mega Carbon Table Tennis Bat

 BEST-SELLERS: Also, take a look at my list of the most popular table tennis bats purchased by readers of my website.

 You should do your own research too.
-All table tennis retailers will stock suitable bats for beginners.
+All table tennis shops will stock suitable bats for beginners.
 On their websites look for ‘pre-assembled’, ‘ready-made’ or ‘complete’ bats.
-If in doubt, contact the retailer and ask for their advice.
+If in doubt, contact the shop and ask for their advice.